mikaelaalu/fakeNews/README.md

-# fakeNews

-# PHP assignment in school, build fake news website
+# fakeNews - PHP assignment in school

 ## Built with
 * PHP